exoscale/terraform-provider-exoscale/website/docs/r/compute.html.markdown

 ## Import

-Importing Compute resource imports the compute has well as the [`exoscale_secondary_ipaddress`](secondary_ipaddress.html) and [`exoscale_nic`](nic.html).
+Importing Compute resource imports the compute as well as the [`exoscale_secondary_ipaddress`](secondary_ipaddress.html) and [`exoscale_nic`](nic.html).